gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

 }
 ```

-The only services that are relevant to this test are the repository mock (which checks that the code does not create a user) and the permission checker fake, which triggers error behavior.
-All other classes are either stubs that do nothing or "happy path" fakes that trigger the default, non-error handling code path inside the use case.
+The only services that are relevant to this test are the repository mock
+(which checks that the code does not create a user) and the permission
+checker fake, which triggers error behavior.
+All other classes are either
+stubs that do nothing or "happy path" fakes that trigger the default,
+non-error handling code path inside the use case.
+In the spirit of [not
+repeating myself][9] I would like to move the construction of the
+system-under-test to a factory function.
+For some people, this might go a
+step too far, because they don't like this level of indirection.
+But I
+like my tests to be short and readable, so I thought about how to create
+such a factory function.

 In the following sections I'll show three approaches on how to shorten the
 initialization of the system under test.